The optical architecture of a heterogenous quantum network deployed in production facilities: The Madrid quantum-optical infrastructure

 \subsubsection{Classical-specific equipment}

-REDIMadrid is the research and education network in the region of Madrid and provides connectivity services to several Madrilenian universities and research centres.
-Its infrastructure is meant for delivering IP-based connectivity services and it is outfitted with production-grade optical network devices---e.g., Ciena~6500 or Adva~FSP~3000---.
-RM facilities are mainly central offices or communication rooms, which fulfilled the security requirements of trusted zones (i.e. trusted nodes).
-The network implements path diversity and redundant channels, so that quantum integration could be tested without risking the service delivery.
+The infrastructure of REDIMadrid was meant for delivering IP-based connectivity services and it was outfitted with production-grade optical network devices---e.g., Ciena~6500 or Adva~FSP~3000.
+RM facilities were mainly central offices or communication rooms, which fulfilled the security requirements of trusted nodes.

-The premises available in the Telef\'onica Innovaci\'on Digital domain were production central offices.
-These facilities enabled the daily operation of communication services by connecting the wired and radio subscriber access networks to the backbone transport networks.
-As such, they were much more regulated critical infrastructures---e.g., taking pictures of the equipment once installed was not authorised---, suitable for being considered trusted locations (trusted nodes) and therefore for validating QKD-powered, secure communication solutions.
-This is also why the MadQCI network was designed in this segment from scratch and used dedicated equipment and non-illuminated fibres.
+The premises available in the Telef\'onica Innovaci\'on Digital domain were production central offices, so they were classified as regulated critical infrastructures---e.g., taking pictures of the equipment once installed was not authorised---, suitable for validating QKD-enabled, secure communication solutions.
+This is also why the network was designed in this segment from scratch and used dedicated equipment and dark fibres.

-In both network domains, the quantum-communication technologies, both quantum and networking, were installed in regular 19” rack cabinets and had a power supply of 240~V, which fits the industrial standards.
-At the Norte and Concepción nodes---i.e., central offices of the TID domain---power inverters were used to adapt the direct current typically used in these facilities.
+In both network domains, the equipment was installed in regular 19'' rack cabinets and had a power supply of 240~V, which fits the industrial standards.
+Only in the Norte and Concepción nodes---i.e., central offices of the TID domain---power inverters were used to adapt the direct current typically used in these facilities.
 In all the premises, there were regular cooling conditions.
-The optical transmission media were standard fibres---e.g., ITU-T G.652---and production-grade connectors were used, such as LC or SC with different polishes.
-Fig.~\ref{fig:equipment} shows several examples of the deployed quantum and classical equipment.

 For delivering the quantum-safe services, both software and hardware resources were deployed.
 The hardware devices were network encryption equipment consuming the quantum-distributed key to cipher the subscriber traffic while performing their network tasks.
 High-security Rohde~\&~Schwarz SITLine ETH encryptors were deployed for supporting ciphered L2 connectivity services.
-Analogously, some ADVA 5TCE-PCTN-10GU+AES10G modules were installed to enable L1 encryption~\cite{adva_encryptors_bristol}.
-Regarding the software applications, the domain-specific use cases were demonstrated using the same IT systems that ran the SDN-inspired control and management system, described in the section~\ref{sub:oam}.
+Analogously, some ADVA 5TCE-PCTN-10GU+AES10G modules were installed to enable L1 encryption.
+Regarding the software applications, the domain-specific use cases were demonstrated using the same IT systems that ran the SD-QKD control and management system described in section~\ref{sub:oam}.